Skip to main content

 Toolbar

-The Kanban Toolbar comes with a search bar (for finding cards), controls for sorting, and buttons to add new columns or rows.
-To use the Toolbar, initialize it in a separate container using kanban.Toolbar().
+The Kanban Toolbar includes a search bar for finding cards, as well as controls for sorting cards and adding new columns or rows.
+To show the Toolbar, initialize it in a separate container using kanban.Toolbar().

 // create Kanban